ryangoogle/vizzy/README.md

-# vizzy

-The Vizzy App
-Terms and Conditions
+# The Vizzy App Terms and Conditions
 Last Updated: January 6, 2026
 1. Acceptance of Terms
 By downloading, installing, or using The Vizzy App ("the App"), you agree to be bound by these Terms and Conditions.
 If you do not agree, please do not use the App.